 You probably know the Nike Cortez.
-It is a classic Nike silhouette that has been loved by Nike fans for almost 50 years.
-Did you know that the kicks are banned in some places?
-That the model has changed names several times?
-Or that Nike and Asics had a battle over the model?
+It's a classic Nike silhouette that has been loved by Nike fans for almost 50 years.
+But did you know that the kicks are banned in some places?
+Or that the model has changed names several times?
+How about that Nike and Asics had a battle over the model?

 How the Cortez came to be

 To start this story you need to know Bill Bowerman.
 Bowerman was an American running coach and later the co-founder of Nike.
 He collaborated with the Japanese shoe company Asics, which at the time was still called Onitsuka Tiger.
 The two worked on the TG-24 running shoe.